VertebrateResequencing/wr/.docs/bugfixes/260926-subscription-shutdown-timing.md

     again for a resubscribe that waits out the 60s floor.
 A trace of the unfixed test showed `reconnect SWAP` at the moment the unsubscribe's 200ms ended (it had been waiting for the lock), then `reconnectOnce took=1m0.2s`.
-So the step was timed behind a concurrent reconnect that production never has: there, this step runs on the poll goroutine itself.
+So the Convey timed the step behind a concurrent reconnect.
+    The same lock contention exists in production, with a different
+    partner: the step only runs once the subscription is stopping, and only `Unsubscribe` or a cancelled context set that, both of which then send their own unsubscribe on the same Client lock.
+That is the product bug in the next item.
+The Convey's job is narrower: it proves the step narrows its own receive deadline to its budget, so measuring it in isolation is right.
 No CI trace exists, so which of the two lock holds, or the 1s send deadline on a swapped socket, produced exactly 1.0001s is inferred, not observed.
   - Red (deterministic seam, reverted): in the unfixed test, a goroutine stood in for the poll goroutine's reconnect by holding `jq.Lock()` for 800ms, taken just before `unsubscribeRejectedWithin`.
 Result: